About

 Louisa Adjoa Parker

-She began writing to talk about the racism and domestic violence she experienced as a child, and is passionate about telling the stories of marginalised voices as well as making literature accessible to everyone.
+She began writing to talk about the racism and domestic violence she experienced when she was young, and is passionate about telling the stories of marginalised voices as well as making literature accessible to everyone.
 She believes that the arts are a powerful tool for personal and societal change.
-Her work explores themes including rural racism, identity, home, place, gender, motherhood, grief and violence.
+Her work explores themes including rural racism, identity, home, place, nature, gender, motherhood, grief and violence.

 Louisa has delivered writing workshops in schools, prisons, universities, colleges, libraries and other community settings.
 She has taught for the Arvon Foundation, and has held several writing residencies including for Lit Up! and Quay Words, where she was the first ever writer-in-residence at the Customs House in Exeter.